GRCDEV/ArduSim/help/development.md

 * `Triplet<Integer, Long, UTMCoordinates>[] matchIDs(UAV2DLocation[], heading)`.
 This function must only be used in a flying formation (not ground formation in simulation) to match the best formation in flight for the given ground location for the UAVs, and heading towards the formation must be built.
 The best formation is the one where the UAVs have to move less distance to the flying formation during the takeoff phase.
 * `Pair<Integer, Long>[] getTakeoffSequence(Triplet<Integer, Long, UTMCoordinates>, double, Triplet<Integer, Long, UTMCoordinates>[])`.
 Again, this function must only be used in a flying formation, and provides a sorted array beginning with the UAVs that have to move further (takeoff order), with their position in the formation, and their ID.

-To build a new type of formation, you have to create a Class that extends *FlightFormation.java* Class, and implement the `void initializeFormation()` method to generate the layout (center UAV position, and an array with the points of the formation with their corresponding offset from the center UAV).
+Finally, you can build a new type of formation.
+You have to create a Class that extends *FlightFormation.java* Class, and then implement the `void initializeFormation()` method to generate the layout (center UAV position, and an array with the points of the formation with their corresponding offset from the center UAV).
 The constructor only has to call the *super* equivalent.
 Finally, you need to add the new implemented formation to the `static FlightFormation getFormation(Formation, int, double)` method, and to the *FlightFormation.Formation* enumerator.

 ### 5.5 Implementation recomendations